Innovation-through-understanding/itu-utils/docs/tricks.md

 if (isPath(foobar)) dealWitPath(foobar);
 ```

+> You can use _Nominal types_ to define your narrow subtypes to make your life even easier!

 ## Type-safe exception handling

 Recent versions of Typescript enforced that exceptions are treated as either any or unknown types.
 My personal preference and suggestion is to always assume errors to be `unknown` and afterwards